 Born in Alexandria, Indiana, Fred Fields studied engineering at Indiana University and Purdue University.
-In 1947, Fields went to work for Coe Manufacturing Company, who designed and constructed machinery that milled veneer, plywood and other products.
+In 1947, Fields went to work for Coe Manufacturing Company, which designed and constructed machinery that milled veneer, plywood, and other products.
 Fields purchased Coe in 1976 and headed the company until 2000, when he sold it.
 Fields met and married Suzanne Schoenfeldt in 1958.
 He and Sue believed that art stretches the imagination and drives new ideas.

 “Fred’s humble roots shaped his life.
 He was never extravagant, though he had the means to be.
 He instead wanted to use his wealth to support causes that he and his wife, Sue, felt strongly about.
 His bequest will continue this legacy of generosity and we will be a better state for it,” said Fields estate trustee Bill Tagmyer.

 TagsArt and Music, Civic Life, Opportunity Gap, Fields Artist Fellowship

 No comments yet.